SlackOverflow-Cloud-Computing/Playlists/README.md

 You need to configure a .env file with your Spotify App information like this:

 ```
-SPOTIFY_CLIENT_ID=your_client_id
-SPOTIFY_CLIENT_SECRET=your_client_secret

 ```

-For the people on our team, you can copy this information at https://developer.spotify.com/dashboard
+Note: This services works with S3 for blob storage.

-`uvicorn app.main:app --reload --port 8080`
+`uvicorn app.main:app --reload --port 8099`

-This services currently runs on `http://127.0.0.1:8080` by default for testing.
+This services currently runs on `http://127.0.0.1:8099` by default for testing.